 The Riverside 3/14 Wurlitzer is the original Style 240, Opus 1865, installed for the theatre’s opening in 1928.
 Originally 13 ranks, a Trivo Post Horn and a Barton 16' Tibia extension were added.
 Through the interfacing of the electro-pneumatic Wurlitzer relay from the Sheboygan Theatre, the unification was also increased to allow for a more flexible specification.

 In recent years, the Riverside Wurlitzer has become a central feature of the theatre's participation in the annual "Doors Open Milwaukee" event.
-Doors Open Milwaukee allows citizens to tour many of the historic buildings Milwaukee has to offer, and offers access to areas not often accessible by the public.
+Doors Open Milwaukee allows citizens to tour many of Milwaukee historic buildings, and offers access to areas not often accessible to the public.
 Depending on the theatre's schedule, the Riverside is normally open one or both days of Doors Open Weekend, and in 2016, the Wurlitzer was heard by over 2,000 people!
-Guided tours of the pipe chambers and blower room are offered as well.
-It is a thrill for DTOS to be able to present this wonderful organ in such an accessible way, offering everyone a chance to experience a theatre pipe organ in its natural environment!
+The 2017 event was also a great success, though the Riverside was only open on one of the two days.
+Guided tours of the pipe chambers and blower room are offered, and it is a thrill for DTOS to be able to present this wonderful organ in such an accessible way, offering everyone a chance to experience a theatre pipe organ in its natural environment!
 The look of thrill on the faces of children and adults alike speaks for itself!

 16' Concert Flute